MESH-Research/Pilcrow/docs/index.md

 ::: slot home-banner

 ::: danger HEADS UP
-  CCR is currently in the initial stages of development and isn't ready for deployment or testing just yet.
+  CCR is currently in the initial development stage and isn't ready for deployment or testing just yet.
-  Check out our  [contribution guidelines](https://github.com/MESH-Research/CCR/blob/master/.github/CONTRIBUTING.md) to help make CCR a reality.
+  Check out our  [contributor documentation](./contributing/README.md) to help make CCR a reality.
 :::